 UNIFEM and IGAD's women desk having taken a lead in empowering women to take up significant positions in the social and political spheres in Somalia leave the critical challenge to the Somali women to take a significant role to sustain their empowerment in the Somali society.
-The strive for both social and political emancipation of the Somali women was as a result of external support system rendered by UNIFEM and IGAD women desk.170 The challenge is that
+The strive for both social and political emancipation of the Somali women was as a result of external support system rendered by UNIFEM and IGAD women desk.
+170 The challenge is that the support system of this nature needs to be nurtured by the internal forces so that they can survive for long enough to make positive impact in the society.

-168 J. Gardener and J.E.
+J. Gardener and J.E.
 Bushra, Somalia: The Untold Story, London, Plato Press 2004.

-169 Georgina Ashworth, A Diplomacy of the Oppressed: New Directions in International Feminism, Zed Books Ltd, London and New jersey 1995 pp.170.

-170 Omar G. Ahmed op cit.p.68
+Georgina Ashworth, A Diplomacy of the Oppressed: New Directions in International Feminism, Zed Books Ltd, ondon and New jersey 1995 pp.170.
+Omar G. Ahmed op cit.p.68